rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Ready To Get Started

 I love partnering with business owners and specialize in building fast custom websites that turn visits into calls, bookings, and messages.
 Personally, I enjoy running, audiobooks, and all things tech.
-After growing up in St. George and living in Provo and Logan, I now live in Orem with my wife and three daughters.
+After growing up in Santa Clara (near St. George) and living in Provo and Logan, I now live in Orem with my wife and three daughters.
 I graduated from Southern Virginia University in Business and completed my Master’s degree at the University of Utah in Software Development.

 ![Benjamin Awerkamp – Utah Website Design & Local SEO](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg)
 {.w-40 .mb-4}